-Frequent check-ups, oil changes, and general maintenance are vital to keeping your Volkswagen running as smoothly as the day you drove it off the lot.
-All too often, people let their prized vehicles run into states of disrepair, making Volkswagen Repair costs higher than they need to be.
+Frequent check-ups, oil changes, and general maintenance are vital to keeping your Volkswagen running as smoothly.
+People let their prized vehicles run into states of disrepair, making Volkswagen Repair costs higher than they need to be.
 That in mind, we have written up this list of all the information a driver should know to keep their vehicle in prime condition.
 A comprehensive list of insider knowledge, common problems, and enlightening statistics are included below.
 Keeping informed will help keep your car running smoothly, but for those times when even knowledge can’t keep it going, our contact information for our exemplary, industry-leading repair services have been listed below.

 Volkswagen vehicles are world-renowned for their stellar build quality, affordable price point, and eye-catching aesthetics.
 It’s no surprise, then, that the brand has earned itself the title of ‘the people’s car’.
 All over the world, the German manufacturer is associated with serving the average-joe with reliable, quality vehicles that get where they need to go and then some.
 Ever since the early 1950s, the demand for the brand has been sky-high, far outpacing both American and Japanese automakers by a significant margin.
 This popularity holds true today, making your vehicle more than your personal transportation–it’s a valuable commodity, and we make sure to treat it as such.